หน้าแรก >> CCTV Surveillance

 During any emergency or disaster, primary power and communications between locations will probably be dis rupted.
 Therefore, a standby power-generation system should be provided for emergency monitoring and response.
 This standby power comprised of a backup gas powered generator or an uninterruptible power supply with DC batteries to extend backup operation time will keep emergency lighting, communications, and strategic video equipment online as needed.
 Most installations use a power sensing device that monitors the normal supply of power at various locations.
 When the device senses that power has been lost, the various backup equipments auto matically switch to the emergency power source.

-A prudent security plan anticipating an emergency will include a means to power vital, audio, video, and other sen sor equipment to ensure its operation during the event.
+include a means to power vital, audio, video, and other sen sor equipment to ensure its operation during the event.
 Since emergency video and audio communications must be maintained over remote distances, alternative commu nication pathways should be supplied in the form of either auxiliary hard-wired cable (copper wire or fiber optics) or a wireless (RF, microwave, infrared) transmission system.
 It is usually practical to provide abackup path toonly the critical cameras, not all of them.
 The standby generator supply ing power to the video, safety, and emergency equipment must be sized properly.
 For equipment that normally oper ates on 120 volt AC, inverters are used to convert the low voltage from the backup DC batteries (typically 12 or 24 volts DC) to the required 120 volts AC (or 230 volts AC).

 1.2.2 Security Investigations